 To be honest, I’m actually not that into hair typing!
 I personally think knowing your hair porosity, density and strand diameter are more important to figure out how best to take care of your hair.
 In that regard, my hair is low porosity meaning it takes more effort to get moisture in, high-density, meaning, in short, that I have a lot of hair on my head, and my individual hair strands are fine.

 What kinds of styling techniques do you prefer to use on your hair and why?

-In terms of how I use my products, I always use the LOC (Liquid-Oil-Cream) Method as my base no matter what style I’m doing.
+In terms of how I use my products, I always use the LOC (Liquid-Oil-Cream) Method as my base, no matter what style I’m doing.
 As mentioned, my hair is low porosity, so the LOC Method helps me to ensure that all that moisture I took the time to get into my hair stays in by the layering involved in the LOC Method and the locking in of the moisture with an oil.

 In terms of detangling, I swear by finger-detangling!
 Finger-detangling really allows you to feel each and every knot so that you’re able to work more carefully to get it out, instead of accidentally ripping through it with a comb or brush, thus leading to less breakage and less hair loss at the end of your detangling session!
 I’ve been using this method since I big chopped 5 years ago, and it really has made a world of difference!
-And it’s also nice knowing your tools are always with you…your fingers!
-Lol. 🙂
+And it’s also nice knowing your tools are always with you: your fingers!

-This might be an obvious one but I know not everyone does this, so it’s still worth mentioning!
-I think sectioning is key for doing your hair in not just styling, but in every step!
-Washing, deep conditioning, and styling!
+This might be an obvious one but I know not everyone does this, so it’s still worth mentioning.
+I think sectioning is key for doing your hair not in just styling, but in every step!
+Washing, deep conditioning and styling!
 It allows you to ensure you are reaching every strand of hair and also helps you pace yourself.
 Tackling a smaller section and getting through it is always easier than looking at a big one and getting frustrated.